Exploring The Human Condition Of Loneliness

 From someone dealing with a tragic loss or a recent divorce, to a sudden change in life circumstances like moving to a new city or experiencing the COVID-19 pandemic, it’s important to know that just about everyone will contend with feelings of loneliness from time to time.

-That does not mean that feeling lonely is abnormal, unusual, or bad — in fact, loneliness can sometimes be a good thing.
+Feeling lonely is not abnormal, unusual, or (necessarily) bad — in fact, loneliness can sometimes be a good thing.

 Loneliness often acts as an “alert” to let a person know that something is off, much in the same way that a car might send a warning signal when it needs an oil change.